By Chris Hankins || July 30, 2018

 Why does every town in America need a new church?

-I believe new churches can repopulate our towns with passionate followers of Jesus who effectively reach their friends and neighbors with the good news of Jesus!
+New churches can repopulate our towns with passionate followers of Jesus who effectively reach their friends and neighbors with the good news of Jesus!

 Reason #5: New Churches Grow Faster